The influence of magnetic fields in Cloud-Cloud Collisions: Numerical Methods and Initial Conditions

 The computational domain is a cube with side $L_{\rm o}=8$\,pc and we adopt periodic boundary conditions.
 The initial distribution of SPH particles is generated by relaxing a periodic box into a glass-like distribution and then cutting out a sphere with radius $R_{\rm o}=2\,{\rm pc}$ to represent a cloud.
 The sphere is then rotated through random Euler angles.
 Different random rotations are used for the two clouds.
 To generate the background a similar glass distribution is generated, with 100 times lower particle density, and two spherical holes are cut to accommodate the clouds.
 The SPH particles representing the background are not rotated.
 The clouds are modelled with $\,\mathcal{N}_{\rm SPH} \simeq 10^6$ particles and each particle has approximately $57$ neighbours, yielding a minimum resolved mass of $\sim\!0.1\,\Msun$.

-Sink particles are introduced at a density threshold $\rho_{\rm sink} = 10^{-16}\,{\rm g\,cm^{-3}}$, using the \citet{bate1995modelling} prescription.
+Sink particles are introduced at a density threshold $\rho_{\rm sink} = 10^{-16}\,{\rm g\,cm^{-3}}$, using the \citet{BateMetal1995MN277p362} prescription.
 Sink merging is turned off, and the sink radius is set to $R_{\rm sink}=600\,{\rm au}$, with only gas within $180\,{\rm au}$ being unconditionally accreted.

-We shall refer to sinks as star-systems, because our numerical experiments are unable to resolve wither below the Hydrogen Burning Limit, or any but the widest binary orbits.
-Thus `star-systems' could be single stars, binaries and higher-order multiples, or even just small subclusters that have not had time to relax dynamically.
+We refer to sinks as star-systems, because our numerical experiments are unable to resolve either below the Hydrogen Burning Limit, or any but the widest binary orbits.
+Thus `star-systems' could be single stars, binaries and higher-order multiples, or even just small sub-clusters that have not had time to relax dynamically.

 The parameters of the initial conditions and constitutive physics are summarised in Table \ref{tab:glossary}.
-For each combination of $B_{\rm o}$. and $\Delta u_{\rm o}$ we run three realisations, each with different initial distributions of SPH particles (i.e. different random rotation angles).
+For each combination of $B_{\rm o}$ and $\Delta u_{\rm o}$ we run three realisations, each with different initial distributions of SPH particles (i.e. different random rotation angles).

 Since the model does not include stellar feedback, we terminate experiments once $10 \%$ of the mass has been converted into star-systems, since by then feedback processes are likely to be important.
 We refer to this time as $t_{10\%}$, and most of the statistics that we present are collated at $t_{10\%}$, combining the three realisations of each $(B_{\rm o},\Delta u_{\rm o})$ combination.